 Speaking of little ones, holidays equals gifts.
 Kids are the real winners at this time of year.
 Whether it's toys, video games, gadgets or clothes, you can pretty much guarantee that even if you've requested that family and friends go easy on the gift giving, they'll still receive more than what they need come Christmas time.
 Take this as an opportunity to sort (and purge) the overflowing inventory before the onslaught of Christmas toys begins!

 TIP: it's best to leave this one until your kids are either asleep or out of the house (unless you like a challenge, in which case I encourage you to attempt this while your children are in the room – good luck!).
+But if they are old enough that can also do it by themselves.
+After all, age appropriate chores for kids do exist.
+Yes, your children can help you!

 The bathroom cabinet doubles as an excellent hiding spot for forgotten cosmetics, expired samples and unused impulse buys (that you have no intention of using).
 Take a look through your bathroom stash and bin anything past it's use-by date (if you're unsure about the expiry date, take a look at the back of the packaging and look for the icon with a number and 'M' next to it).
 Think twice about keeping anything if it's expired as certain products can be a haven for bacteria - not the kind of thing you want on your face!).
+Before closing this bathroom chapter, if you want to kill two birds with one stone and clean the room as well, don't hesitate to use our natural bathroom cleaner.